 Because of its lower fat content, light whipping cream produces an airier whipped cream, while heavy whipping cream produces a richer whipped cream (3).

-Half-and-half is another cream-based product, comprising half cream and half milk.
+Half-and-half is another cream-based product, consisting of half cream and half milk.
 It contains 10–18% milk fat and is primarily used in coffee (3).

 Heavy whipping cream is full of health-promoting vitamins and minerals.
-However, it’s very high in calories and may contribute to weight gain if you consume too much.
+However, it’s very high in calories and may contribute to weight gain if consumed in large amounts.

 Below are some of the benefits and downsides of heavy whipping cream.